ab-dx/minimal_nord_i3/README.md

 ## The bar:
 ![Tint2 Bar](tint2_bar.png)
 * The tint2 bar is running the *multistat* script for status.
+* Scroll for adjusting volume.
+* Left and right click for switching workspaces.

 ## Programs required:
 * Rofi